w3cping/blog-posts/privacy-anti-patterns.md

 * developing and sharing guidelines for standards authors, so that future additions to the Web platform can be designed to be private-by-default.

-This post discusses three reccurring "anti-patterns" PING sees in Web standards, or reccurring issues in proposed standards that are harmful to Web privacy.
-This is not intended to be a complete list, nor is it intended to call out or "shame" any particular existing standards; instead, the goal is to demonstrate frequently recurring problems we see in standards, to explain why they are harmful to the goal of a privacy-respecting Web, and to provide guidelines for how future standards can be designed to respect privacy.
+This post discusses three "anti-patterns" PING sees in Web standards; reccurring issues in proposed standards that are harmful to Web privacy.
+This is not intended to be a complete list, nor is it intended to call out or "shame" any particular existing standards; instead, the goal is to demonstrate frequently recurring problems in standards, to explain why they are harmful to the goal of a privacy-respecting Web, and to provide guidelines for how future standards can be designed to respect privacy.